mitch-pan/aws-open5gs-ngfw-s1/open5gs_epc_install.md

 sudo netplan try
 ```

 If there are no errors, hit enter to accept the changes.
-Your secondary interface (10.100.3.21) should be up now.
+Your second interface (10.100.4.20) should be up now.

 #### Edit the SGW Config